List of Hunter × Hunter characters: Mizaistom Nana

 Mizaistom Nana (ミザイストム=ナナ, Mizaisutomu Nana), code named the "Ox", is a Double Star Crime Hunter and said to be a man with common sense.
 He is also a lawyer and manages a private security company.
 Within the Zodiacs, he, Cheadle, Botobai and Ginta constitute the moderate conservative faction and often work together.
 At the end of the chairman election, Mizaistom asks his supporters to vote for Cheadle in order to prevent Pariston from winning.
 On the expedition, he is a part of the intelligence team and devotes his attention to decks three and four, where the crime rate is much higher than expected.
 His ability Closed Courtroom: Cross Game (Hikōkai Hōtei: Kurosu Gēmu) uses blue cards to admit people to his "courtroom", yellow to immobilize them, and red to dismiss them from the courtroom.

 Botobai Gigante

-Botobai Gigante (ボドバイ=ギガンテ, Bodobai Gigante), code named the "Dragon", is a Triple Star Hunter.
+Botobai Gigante (ボトバイ=ギガンテ, Botobai Gigante), code named the "Dragon", is a Triple Star Hunter.
 He is the most senior member of the Zodiacs and was close to Netero.
 He is a public prosecutor, military analyst, and Terrorist Hunter.
 Within the Zodiacs, he, Cheadle, Mizaistom and Ginta constitute the moderate conservative faction and often work together.
 On the expedition, he is a part of the defense team.
 He and Mizaistom help the royal troops and private security to maintain order and handle the criminal issues on the Black Whale, with Botobai also acting as a court official.